desperu/IndependentNews/README.md

 When a change to the Independent News code occurs (due to either adding features or bug fixing), eventually a release will occur.
 These are in the format x.xx.x .
 In order to get this new version, you can:
  1. Build a debug APK yourself.
 This is the fastest way to get new features on your device, but is much more complicated, so we recommend using one of the other methods.
- 2. *(Nearly available)*  Add our custom repo to F-Droid and install it from there as soon as we publish a release. <!-- TODO add doc for F-Droid beta repo -->
+ 2. *(Nearly available)*  Add our custom repo to F-Droid and install it from there as soon as we publish a release. <!-- TODO add doc for F-Droid beta repo, in french too -->
  3. Download the APK from [Github Releases](https://github.com/desperu/IndependentNews/releases) and install it as soon as we publish a release.
  4. *(Nearly available)* Update via F-droid.
 This is the slowest method of getting updates, as F-Droid must recognize changes, build the APK itself, sign it, then push the update to users.
  5. *(Nearly available)* Update via Google Play Store.
 This is the slowest method of getting updates, as Google Play Store must recognize changes, build the APK itself, sign it, then push the update to users.